The Freeness Problem for Automaton Semigroups

-\paragraph*{The Role of $a$ and $b$ in $\mathcal{T}$.} As already mentioned above, we may use the letter $a$ to remove a block from a certain factorization of a state sequence.
+\paragraph*{The Role of $a$ and $b$ in $\mathcal{T}$.} As already mentioned above, we may use the letter $a$ to remove a block from a certain factorization of a state sequence (the letter $b$ is simply used to ignore remaining parts of the factorization).
 We will apply this multiple times below and, therefore, state this as its own fact here. \begin{fact} Let $\bm{p} \in Q^*$ and factorize it as

 for $\bm{p}_0, \dots, \bm{p}_s \in \hat{R}^*$ and $x_1, \dots, x_s \in \{ 1, 2 \}$.

 Then, for any $1 \leq \mu \leq s$, we have (in $\mathcal{T}$):

 \end{fact} \begin{proof} Note that we are only making any statement for $1 \leq s$.
 Write $\bm{p} = \bm{p}' \#_{x_1} \bm{p}_0$ for $\bm{p}' = (\bm{p}_s \#_{x_s}) \dots (\bm{p}_2 \#_{x_2}) \, \bm{p}_1$.
 Using an index shift by setting $\bm{p}_{\nu}' = \bm{p}_{\nu}$ for $0 \leq \nu < s$ and $x_{\nu}' = x_{\nu + 1}$ for $0 < \nu < s$, we obtain